 In early 2021, S&P reported that cyber insurance premiums were expected to increase 20% to 30% per year for each of the next five years on average.
 Throughout 2021, we have seen rate increases of 10% to 50% depending on the individual insured’s practices and the carrier’s appetite and capacity.
 As we enter 2022, we expect risks with excellent controls to experience rate increases of 10% with an uptick of 30% or higher.

 Due to the increasing frequency and severity of cyberattacks, especially ransomware attacks, insurers have reduced cyber coverage limits for industry sectors such as healthcare, education, and public entities.
 Insurers have also been led to add specific limits on ransomware coverage.

 Tighter Terms and More Exclusions

 Industry participants have noted that insurers have been tightening the terms and conditions for cyber-specific policies.
 To avoid any ambiguity that coverage would overlap with policies, insurers have been adding exclusions to traditional lines of coverage and package policies with cyber endorsements.

 Keep in mind that the market is still evolving.
 The industry is still gathering data and trying to maintain the same rate of progress.
 Technology and methods of cyberattack continue to change, therefore making it difficult for insurers to underwrite coverage.
-Limited availability of historical loss and cyber event date add obstacles when determining the probability of loss from a cyberattack.
+Limited availability of historical loss and cyber event data add obstacles when determining the probability of loss from a cyberattack.

 Now, more than ever, it is important to partner with a leader like Sentinel Risk Advisors, LLC who can represent you in the marketplace.
-Sentinel was built to be customer centric; to help you build strategies for the unexpected and guide you to withstand the tumultuous market changes.
+Sentinel was built to be customer-centric; to help you build strategies for the unexpected and guide you to withstand the tumultuous market changes.